sugarcrm-developers/school/README.md

 We hope to expand the build to do more (like deploy Sugar) in the future.

 ## Automated tests
-This repository contains automated PHPUnit and Jasmine tests the can be executed manually or as part of a [Travis CI](http://travis-ci.com) build.
+This repository contains automated PHPUnit and Jasmine tests that can be executed manually or as part of a [Travis CI](http://travis-ci.com) build.

 ### PHPUnit tests